-The next step requires the identification of relevant attributes within a client profile.
+Further steps are the identification of relevant attributes within the profiles.
 The logic to access these attributes, which are used to refine the user query, had to be embedded into the existing XSL style sheet.
 Further the XSLT processing has to be modified to pass in the references to the used profiles.